arrowban/sveltekit-pocketbase-turborepo-template/README.md

 ## Production deployments

-Things to consider before setting up production deployments:
+Things to consider for production deployments:

-1. [Add SMTP server settings](https://pocketbase.io/docs/going-to-production/#use-smtp-mail-server) for sending verification and reset password emails.
-Consider turning on the "Forbid authentication for unverified users" option for the users table
+1. [Add SMTP server settings](https://pocketbase.io/docs/going-to-production/#use-smtp-mail-server) for sending verification and reset password emails
+   - Consider turning on the "Forbid authentication for unverified users" option for the users table
+   - Remember to edit the email templates from the Pocketbase admin settings after deploying
 2. [Integrate OAuth2 providers](https://pocketbase.io/docs/authentication/#oauth2-integration)

 ### Deploy the backend